arranbartish/arran.bartish.online/src/pages/blog/2019-08-13-complex-data-models-and-living-with-our-mothers.md

 **Message:** Well engineered tests are critical to ensuring that your production code remains maintainable.

-**Why can it be a problem:** It can happen that when code is regularly refactored you can get the feedback equivalent of a Christmas tree, all green and red, probably mostly red
+**Why can it be a problem:** It can happen that as your team adapts to change, your code needs to adapt significantly to its new context.
+This can reduce result in the feedback equivalent of a Christmas tree, all green and red, probably mostly red

 **Surprising fact:** Testing behaviours and use of good engineering patterns in your tests can ensure your tests are robust to change and remain the guardians of your production application.